-- Believes that Jews themselves have been largely responsible for creating the hatreds aimed at them throughout history and around the world
+* Believes that Jews themselves have been largely responsible for creating the various hatreds aimed at them

-Albert Lindemann is a history professor at the University of California at Santa Barbara.
+Albert Lindemann was born on May 19, 1938 in Santa Barbara, California.
+He is a Professor History Emeritus at the University of California at Santa Barbara.
 He is the author of several books about anti-Semitism.
 These include The Jew Accused: Three Anti-Semitic Affairs (1991); Esau’s Tears: Modern Anti-Semitism and the Rise of the Jews (1997); and Anti-Semitism Before the Holocaust (2000).

 In Lindemann’s view, political anti-Semitism, from its inception in the nineteenth century, has been in large part the responsibility of Jews themselves.
 He argues not merely that Jews had “social interactions” with their persecutors, but that they were responsible for the hatreds that eventually consumed them in Europe; that anti-Semitism was, wherever and whenever it flared up, a response to Jewish misbehavior.